TrivadisPF/platys-modern-data-platform/cookbooks/recipes/creating-adr-with-log4brains/README.md

 validated-at:			15.11.2022
 ---

-# Creating and visualizing ADRs with log4brains
+# Creating and visualising ADRs with log4brains

-This recipe will show how to create and visualize Architecture Decision Records (ADR) using [log4brains](https://github.com/thomvaill/log4brains).
+This recipe will show how to create and visualise Architecture Decision Records (ADR) using [log4brains](https://github.com/thomvaill/log4brains).

 If you want to know more on the concept of Architecture Decision Records (ADRs), there is a [Trivadis Platform Factory whitepaper](https://tvdit.sharepoint.com/:b:/r/sites/PlatformFactoryPublic/Shared%20Documents/Architecture%20Blueprints/Modern%20Data%20Architecture/wp-architecture-decision-record-v1.0d.pdf?csf=1&web=1&e=0BP76w) available (currently only in german).